Dr Anne Astin PSM | Board Chair

 Karon Hepner | Elected Director

 Elected Director - The Elected Director is a staff member of the Institute and is elected by the staff of the Institute to the elected director position.

 Karon Hepner has over 30 years' experience in the hospitality, events, foods and education industries with positions held in the Human Resources and Learning and Development sectors with the following organisations: Compass Group (Australia) P/L; Delaware North (Australia); Royal Automobile Club Victoria (RACV); Australian

 Venue Services; Tourism Training Victoria; Hilton Hotels and RMIT.

 Prior to joining the Institute in late 2007, she was actively involved in Board and Committee memberships of the following bodies: Holmesglen Institute of TAFE; Box Hill Institute of TAFE; Australian Hospitality Review Panel; La Trobe University Tourism Hospitality and Sports Advisory Board; Service Skills Victoria; VETis Taskforce and VCAA – VCE Exam Industry Vetter.

 Karon has been the recipient of a number of industry awards prior to joining the Institute including Tourism Training Australia for Training contribution to the Hospitality and Tourism Industries; Australian Institute of Hospitality Management for contribution to Hospitality Training and Tourism Training Australia – National Trainers Award.

 Karon's qualifications include: Graduate Diploma in Education, Degree in Business (Hotel Management), and Diploma of Applied Science.

 Nicholas Hunt | CEO William Angliss Institute

-Nick’s qualifications include a Master of Education Policy (International), University of Melbourne, Bachelor of Arts (Hons) University of Tasmania and is also a Graduate of the Australian Institute of Company Directors.
+Nick's qualifications include a Master of Education Policy (International), University of Melbourne, Bachelor of Arts (Hons), University of Tasmania and he is also a Graduate of the Australian Institute of Company Directors.